Western Connecticut State University: Astronomical facilities

 WCSU houses two observatories, one public and one for undergraduate and graduate students and faculty.
 The Midtown observatory is located on the top of the Science Building.
 It is used for both students and on public viewing nights.
 The telescope has a 6 in refractor and an 8 in Schmidt-Cassegrain telescope.
 There is also a planetarium for teaching and public star shows.

 The West Side campus houses a large-format thermoelectrically cooled CCD camera and is specifically used for astrophysical studies.

 Library archive collections

 The Archives and Special Collections Library at WCSU is the archival repository for the historical records of the university and is a significant repository for collections relating to the history of the Danbury and greater western Connecticut area.

 The mission of the Archives is to collect and make accessible the WCSU administrative records, faculty papers, university publications, theses, visual materials, and other media created by the university.
 It also includes non-WCSU affiliated personal papers, local government and organizational records, visual materials, maps, journals and other media that document the history of this region.
-The archival holdings amount to approximately 750 linear feet.
+The WCSU Archives also administers CT's Archives Online which searches archival materials around the state.
+WCSU's archival holdings amount to approximately 1800 linear feet.